As you stand on the Platform

 that in this particular area of Omaha Beach, this must be the sea wall the

-reports referred to.
-It was a "natural sea wall".
+the protection was a "natural sea wall".

 This shingle area had to be where the dazed assault soldiers huddled